Dr Michael Dunn

 Other Academic Activities

-Mikey spends a significant part of his time in his role as a Visiting Researcher at the National University of Singapore's Centre for Biomedical Ethics, where he works on a number of funded education and research projects in health and social care ethics with colleagues at NUS and the Hastings Centre in New York.
+Mikey spends a significant part of his time in his role as a Visiting Researcher at the National University of Singapore's Centre for Biomedical Ethics, where he works on a number of funded education and research projects in health and care ethics with colleagues at NUS and the Hastings Center.
 The current focus of this group's work is on the ethical and policy dimensions of care transitions for older adults.
-Mikey is also collaborating closely with colleagues in Hong Kong, working on mental health ethics and law at Hong Kong University (HKU), and on medical ethics education and the ethics and law of ageing in mainland China at the Chinese University of Hong Kong (CUHK).
-He has previously held visiting positions at the University of Tokyo, the University of Bradford, and at St Peter’s College, University of Oxford.
+Mikey is also collaborating closely with colleagues in Hong Kong, working on projects in mental health ethics and law at Hong Kong University (HKU), and on projects in medical ethics education and ageing at the Chinese University of Hong Kong (CUHK).
+He has previously held visiting positions at the University of Tokyo, the University of Oslo, the Hastings Center in New York, the University of Bradford, and at Green Templeton College, Oxford.

 Mikey sits on a number of advisory committees for research studies and practice development activities, and has acted as a consultant for ethics projects established by the Health Foundation, the Association of Directors of Adult Social Services, and the Coalition for Children Affected by AIDS.
 He also currently holds the following appointments: